-\textbf{\underline{Procedure 3}}: \textit{Keyword-aware Neighbor Recycling}.
-This procedure recycles pruned edges from \textit{Procedure 2} according to the strategy established in Section \ref{subsec:keyword_edge}.
+\textbf{\underline{Step 3}}: \textit{Keyword-aware Neighbor Recycling}.
+This procedure recycles pruned edges from \textit{Step 2} according to the strategy established in Section \ref{subsec:keyword_edge}.
 A brute-force implementation would incur substantial computational overhead, as checking the condition $K(A)\cap K(X)\subseteq K(Y)$ for each node $A$ and its pruned neighbors $X$ against all current neighbors $Y$ requires numerous set intersection operations.
-To optimize this process, we leverage computations already performed in previous procedures.
-Specifically, we assign a Boolean keyword flag to each neighbor of each node.
-During the second phase of \textit{Procedure 2}, while computing statistical sparse vector similarities via set intersection between neighbors of node $A$, we check whether non-intersecting keywords exist in $A$'s keyword set $K(A)$.
+To optimize this process, we fully utilize the results calculated in previous steps.
+Specifically, we assign a Boolean type keyword flag to each neighbor of each node.
+During the second phase of \textit{Step 2}, while computing lexical sparse vector similarities via set intersection between neighbors of node $A$, we check whether non-intersecting keywords exist in $A$'s keyword set $K(A)$.
 If so, we set the corresponding neighbor's keyword flag to 1.
 For efficient $K(A)$ lookups, we maintain it in a hash map within GPU shared memory.
-For example, in Figure \ref{fig:index_construction}, node $E$ is scheduled for pruning during \textit{Procedure 2} due to its numerous detourable routes.
-During the second phase's distance calculations between $E$ and current neighbors ($B$, $C$, $D$) in \textit{Procedure 2}, we examine non-intersecting keywords from $E$ (e.g., $K(E) \setminus K(B) = \{k_1,k_4\}$) and verify their presence in $K(A)$ using the hash map.
-Here, $k_4$ exists in $K(A)$ but not in any current neighbor, violating the subset condition.
+For example, in Figure \ref{fig:index_construction}, node $E$ is scheduled for pruning during \textit{Step 2} due to its numerous detourable routes.
+During the second phase's distance calculations between $E$ and current neighbors ($B$, $C$, $D$) in \textit{Step 2}, we examine non-intersecting keywords from $E$ (e.g., $K(E) \setminus K(B) = \{k_1,k_4\}$) and verify their presence in $K(A)$ using the hash map.
+Here, $k_4$ exists in $K(A)$ but not in any current neighbors, violating the subset condition.
 Consequently, $E$'s keyword flag is set to 1.
 Finally, we traverse all pruned neighbors and recycle those with activated keyword flags as keyword edges.

-\textbf{\underline{Procedure 4}}: \textit{Logical Edge Augmentation}.
-In this final procedure, we establish logical edges by mapping knowledge graph entities to their corresponding document nodes in the graph index and creating connections between nodes whose entities share relationships in the knowledge graph.
+\textbf{\underline{Step 4}}: \textit{Logical Edge Augmentation}.
+Finally, we establish logical edges by mapping knowledge graph entities to their corresponding document nodes in the index and creating connections between nodes whose entities share relationships in the knowledge graph.

 Algorithm~\ref{alg:construct} summarizes the complete index construction pipeline.
 First, the initial $k$-NN graph is constructed (lines 1-4).
 Subsequently, for each node in the graph, the neighbors are sorted by their detourable route counts (lines 6-7), and the IP pruning strategy is applied to filter neighbors (lines 10-13).
 During IP pruning distance calculations, we simultaneously set keyword flags to enable neighbor recycling (lines 14-15).
 Finally, we augment the graph index with logical edges extracted from the knowledge graph (line 18).